-During the construction period, MARC shall monitor the construction progress of the toll road by examining the construction progress report prepared by the ICE, who is responsible for overseeing and monitoring the construction progress of the toll road on behalf of the concessionaire and its financiers.
+During the construction period, MARC Ratings shall monitor the construction progress of the toll road by examining the construction progress report prepared by the ICE, who is responsible for overseeing and monitoring the construction progress of the toll road on behalf of the concessionaire and its financiers.
 The ICE would act as the supervisory engineer ensuring that construction works are executed in strict accordance with the turnkey contract.
 The presence of the ICE provides independent surveillance on the construction progress.
-MARC's analyst shall note the construction shall begin and end, the beginning of the defect liability period and the expiry of this period.
+MARC Ratings' analyst shall note the construction's scheduled timeframe, which includes the period when construction shall begin and end, the beginning of the defect liability period and the expiry of this period.